What does Ann stand for?

 Safety & Law Enforcement

-The security of our hometown is of the highest priority for me.
+The security our hometown is of the highest priority for me.
 Our community thrives when people feel safe.
 We must dedicate all necessary resources to keep our neighborhoods secure, so that children and families can enjoy our parks, pathways and village centers in comfort.
 It is important that we continue a strong presence of law enforcement, while keeping our taxes low.
+Safety and Law Enforcement have been my top priority during my tenure on The Woodlands Township Board of Directors.

 Mobility